Greece travel tips and advice

 Tourist information

-The National Tourist Organization of Greece (Ellinikós Organismós Tourismoú, or EOT; Visit Greece abroad, wvisitgreece.gr) maintains offices in most European capitals, plus major cities in North America and Australia.
-It publishes an array of free, glossy, regional pamphlets, invariably several years out of date, fine for getting a picture of where you want to go, though low on useful facts.
+The National Tourist Organization of Greece (Ellinikós Organismós Tourismoú, or EOT; Visit Greece, http://visitgreece.gr) maintains offices in several European capitals and major cities around the world.
+It publishes an array of free, glossy pamphlets, invariably several years out of date, fine for getting a picture of where you want to go, though low on useful facts.

-Where there is no EOT office, you can get information from municipally run tourist offices – these can be more highly motivated and helpful than EOT branches.
+Within Greece, a lack of funding has led to the closure of all public EOT offices outside Athens and Rhodes, although administrative branches still exist.
+You can, however, often get information from municipal tourist offices, including advice on local attractions and public transport, as well as informal advice.
 In the absence of any of these, you can visit the Tourist Police, essentially a division (often just a single room) of the local police.
-They can sometimes provide you with lists of rooms to let, which they regulate, but they're really the place to go if you have a serious complaint about a taxi, or an accommodation or eating establishment.
+They can sometimes provide you with lists of rooms to let, which they regulate, but they’re really the place to go if you have a serious complaint about a taxi, accommodation or eating establishment.

 Greek national tourist offices abroad

-In general the disabled are not especially well catered for in Greece, though, as relevant EU-wide legislation is implemented, the situation is gradually improving.
-In cities, wheelchair ramps and beeps for the sight-impaired are rare at pedestrian crossings, and outside Athens few buses are of the "kneeling" type.
-Only Athens airport, its metro and airline staff in general (who are used to handling wheelchairs) are disabled-friendly.
-Ancient monuments, one of the country's main attractions, are usually inaccessible or hazardous for anyone with mobility impairments.
+In general, travellers with disabilities are not especially well catered for in Greece, though, as EU-wide legislation is implemented, things are gradually improving.
+Wheelchair ramps and beeps for the sight-impaired are rare at pedestrian crossings, and outside Athens few buses are have disabled access.
+Only Athens airport, its metro and airline staff in general are wheelchair-friendly.
+Ancient monuments, one of the country’s main attractions, are usually inaccessible or hazardous for anyone with impaired mobility.

-Some advance planning will make a stress-free holiday in Greece more likely.
-The Greek National Tourist Office is helpful; they also publish a useful questionnaire that you might send to hotels or self-catering accommodation.
+The National Tourist Organization of Greece can help; they also publish a useful questionnaire that you can send to hotels or self-catering accommodation.
 Before purchasing travel insurance, ensure that pre-existing medical conditions are not excluded.
-A medical certificate of your fitness to travel is also extremely useful; some airlines or insurance companies may insist on it.
+A medical certificate of your fitness to travel is also useful; some airlines or insurance companies may insist on it.

 Travelling with children

 Children are worshipped and indulged in Greece, and present few problems when travelling.
-They are not segregated from adults at meal times, and early on in life are inducted into the typical late-night routine – kids at tavernas are expected to eat (and up to their capabilities, talk) like adults.
-Outside of certain all-inclusive resorts with children's programmes, however, there are very few amusements specifically for them – certainly nothing like Disney World Paris.
+They are not segregated from adults at meal times, and early on in life are inducted into the typical late-night routine – kids at tavernas are expected to eat (and talk) like adults.
+Other than certain all-inclusive resorts with children’s programmes, however, there are very few amusements specifically for them – certainly nothing like Disney World Paris.
 Water parks, tourist sites and other places of interest that are particularly child-friendly are noted throughout the guide.

 Luxury hotels are more likely to offer some kind of babysitting or crèche service.
 All the same basic baby products that you can find at home are available in Greece, though some may be more expensive, so it can pay to load up on nappies, powders and creams before leaving home.